-For admission to the Master of Science program in applied physics, applicants must:
+For admission to the program, applicants must:

-- (a.)
-Have a bachelor's degree from a regionally accredited university with a major in physics, chemistry, physical science, astronomy or engineering; - (b.)
-Have an overall GPA of 3.00 (based on a 4.00 system);
+- 1. Have a bachelor's degree from a regionally accredited university with a major in physics, chemistry, physical science, astronomy or engineering; - 2.
+Have an overall GPA of 3.00 (based on a 4.00 system); - 3.
+Submit a minimum score of 146 on the verbal and 140 on the quantitative portions of GRE;

-- (c.)
-Submit a minimum score of 146 on the verbal and 140 on the quantitative portions of GRE; - (d.)
 Students from non-English speaking countries are required to have a minimum score of 61 (internet-based test) on the Test for English as a Foreign Language (TOEFL).